leanprover/theorem_proving_in_lean4/type_classes.rst

     #check s ∪ ([3, 2] : list nat)
     -- END

 In the examples above, you may have noticed the symbol ``↑`` produced by the ``#check`` commands.
 It is the lift operator, ``↑t`` is notation for ``coe t``.
 We can use this operator to force a coercion to be introduced in a particular place.
-It is also helpful to make our intent clear, and workaround limitations of the coercion resolution system.
+It is also helpful to make our intent clear, and work around limitations of the coercion resolution system.

 .. code-block:: lean